Kleopatra123/REACH-HACK/README.md

 I strongly belive that Reach will revolutionise the development of Decentralised Application.
 Get started using Reach [here](https://docs.reach.sh/tut/)

+Click [HERE](https://the-price-is-right.netlify.app) for the link to the demo.

 -------------------------------

 ### Acknowledegment